The Nature Imagery in Prisons Project

 Approximately one year after SRCI staff began the Nature Imagery Project, our research team including colleagues from the University of Utah (Nalini Nadkarni, Ph.D. and Emily Gaines, M.A.) and National Geographic Society (Tierney Thys, Ph.D.) was assembled.
 Dr. Hasbach was primarily responsible for the psychological component of the study.
 In March 2015, the research team spent three days collecting data utilizing a mixed-methods research approach to better understand and document the impacts of the Nature Imagery Project on inmates and staff.
 Dr. Hasbach presented some of the research findings at the American Psychological Association convention in August 2016.

 Time Magazine (November 20, 2014) named this idea of using nature imagery in solitary confinement cells as “One of the 25 Best Inventions of 2014.”
-Some of our findings were published in the American Corrections Association’s publication, Corrections Today.
-See Publications tab for a link to the article “From orange to blue: How nature imagery affects inmates in the Blue Room.”
+Highlights of our findings were published in the American Corrections Association’s publication, Corrections Today and in the academic journal, Frontiers in Ecology & the Environment (Sept.
+2017).
+See Publications tab for a link to the articles.